Jed-Kass/binary-convert-py/README.md

 Usage:

-Simply run the script (dtb2.py) via a python interpreter 2.7 or below, then follow the on-screen directive.
+Simply run the script via Python2.7 or higher.
+Then follow the on-screen directive.